Another Triumph of Locality: Colliding Histories Skew Handshakes

 \subsection{Covert Hyper-Space Hotline}

 One possibility is that the ions within the crystals secretly communicate faster than light—perhaps even instantaneously.
-When Alice’s ion is measured, it somehow informs Bob’s ion which answer to produce, bridging the vast distance in little to no time at all.
+When Alice's ion is measured, it somehow informs Bob's ion which answer to produce, bridging the vast distance in little to no time at all.
 This postulates a hidden communication mechanism that bypasses the fundamental structure of spacetime.

 Such a view demands nothing less than abandoning the core principles of relativity.
-While mathematical models like Bohmian mechanics exist~\cite{bohm_1952_I}, they require a preferred reference frame—effectively undoing Einstein’s revolution—and no physical mechanism for such a signal has ever been identified.
+While mathematical models like Bohmian mechanics exist~\cite{bohm_1952_I}, they require a preferred reference frame—effectively undoing Einstein's revolution—and no physical mechanism for such a signal has ever been identified.

 The widespread belief in instantaneous influence is largely a relic of the collapse postulate, which textbook quantum theory does not turn into a coherent physical process.
 It specifies no mechanism, no precise criterion for when collapse occurs, and no clear account of which physical event triggers it.